Johrnak/Poker-AI/README.md

 ## How is it used?

 You could use it when playing poker with your friends (for fun ofcourse) or maybe to learn how to improve your own strategy.
+Possibly one could play against the AI in some manner too.

 ## Data sources and AI methods